Mumble-SRL/MBurger-Android/Readme.md

 **NkProject** represents the informations about your project, name, id and features.
 A **NKBlock** represent a part of your Project, e.g. a list of News.
 They have a title, subtitle, order and an ArrayList of *NKSections* which represent the elements of the block.
 **NKSections** are the single elements of the blocks, every section contains a Map of *Elements*, which are the parts you choose from the dashboard to create your items.
 The Map uses the name of the Element as a key and a *NKClass* as a value.
-You should prior know which NKClass is which Element if you wish to map Nooko object to your custom objects manually, or you can use the `Nooko3Mapper` to do this automatically for simple classes. **NKClasse** is a basic class which every Element extends, you will find all about the NKElements consulting the [Javadoc](https://www.google.com "Javadoc").
+You should prior know which NKClass is which Element if you wish to map Nooko object to your custom objects manually, or you can use the `Nooko3Mapper` to do this automatically for simple classes. **NKClass** is a basic class which every Element extends, you will find all about the NKElements consulting the [Javadoc](https://www.google.com "Javadoc").

 You can consult the [Javadoc](https://www.google.com "Javadoc") to know all the Nooko classes and methods if you will.